digital-asset/daml-katacoda/deploying-daml/daml-on-sawtooth/5_running_the_ui.md

 After the Yarn development server has started, you can [open the UI tab](https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com).

-You should be presented with the login screen of the your `create-react-app` application and you can login as either `Alice` or `Bob`.
+You should be presented with the login screen of the `create-react-app` application and you can login as either `Alice` or `Bob`.